Academic Integrity Policy

 Dependent on the outcome of an investigation and the student response, or lack thereof, one of the following outcomes will be communicated to the student:

-1. Closure - specifying an academic integrity breach has occurred and the decision regarding the outcome (penalty) for an academic integrity breach.
+1. Closure - specifying an academic integrity breach has been identified and the decision regarding the outcome for that academic integrity breach.

-2. No case - specifying an academic integrity breach has not occurred.
+1. No case - specifying an academic integrity breach has not been found.

 Recordkeeping

-Where any amendment to a decision about an academic integrity breach occurs as a result of appeal, the student’s file will be amended to reflect such outcomes.
-Any findings of a breach of academic integrity attached to a student’s record will not at any time appear on a student’s official transcript.
+Where any amendment to a decision about an academic integrity breach occurs because of an appeal, the student’s file will be amended to reflect such outcomes.
+No findings of a breach of academic integrity attached to a student’s record will ever appear on a student’s official transcript.

 Appealing the decision